CloudLabsAI-Azure/Microsoft-Fabric-Models-to-Outcomes/Microsoft Fabric/Models to Outcomes/Instructions/Exercise 2.md

     ![](./images/29042025(60).png)

-1. When prompted with the **Do you trust the authors of the files in this folder?** message, check the box labeled **Trust the authors of all files in the parent folder**.
+1. When prompted with the **Do you trust the authors of the files in this folder?** message, check the box labelled **Trust the authors of all files in the parent folder**.
 Click the **Yes, I trust the authors** button to enable all features and exit restricted mode in Visual Studio Code.

     ![](./images/29042025(63).png)